ddnet/ddnet-web/www/_posts/2019-08-13-6th-birthday.markdown

 tag: current
 ---

-The Tournament will be played on Sunday, July 7 at 20:00 CEST.
-The first group to finish wins, team 0 allowed.
-Everyone is welcome to join or watch!
 DDNet is six years old and that means ... it's time for DDNet to go to school.
 Also, we'll have a tournament ready that will get your brain ducked!

 [<img class="demo" src="/brainduck2.png" />](//forum.ddnet.tw/viewtopic.php?f=33&t=6841)